stolostron/cm-cli/docs/help/cm_create_cluster.md

 ### Options

 ```
+      --cluster-set string   The clusterset to which the clusterpool should be place
   -h, --help                 help for cluster
       --output-file string   The generated resources will be copied in the specified file
       --timeout int          Timeout to get the klusterlet agent or addons ready in seconds (default 180)